 If you would normally run campaigns to promote blog posts, let’s do it a little differently.

-First, use the Conversions The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery. rather than Traffic.
+First, use the Conversions When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More rather than Traffic.

-When you set How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. at the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. level, select one of the custom conversions you’ve created.
+When you set Optimization for Ad Delivery at the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More level, select one of the custom conversions you’ve created.

 Feel free to experiment with the different time intervals to see if it impacts your results.